faassen/secretweblog_zola/content/posts/xee.md

 +++

 For the last two years I've been working on a programming language implementation in Rust named Xee.
-Xee standards for "XML Execution Engine" and it supports modern versions of XPath and XSLT.
+Xee stands for "XML Execution Engine" and it supports modern versions of XPath and XSLT.
 Those are programming languages, and yes, that's XML stuff.